Robin Hill (Australian artist): Early life and family

 Robin Hill was born in 1932, in the city of Brisbane in Queensland, Australia.
-A year after his birth he moved to England with his family, in which he lived until he was sixteen.
-During his childhood in England he developed his passion for observing Wildlife and the natural environment which later fueled his art.
-Whilst living in England, at the age of eleven he began taking classes at the Wimbledon College of Arts in London.
-At the age of sixteen Hill moved back to Australia with his family in 1949, in which he was transferred to National Gallery Art School where he was enrolled in for two years.
-After the two years of classes at the National Gallery Art school, Hill transferred to the Royal Melbourne Institute of Technology (known at the time as the Melbourne Technical College) where he took classes until he began his hiatus from education.
-For three years Hill lived on native Australian bushland around the Murrumbidgee river area, pausing his education to immerse himself in the Australian environment.
+When he was one, he and his family moved to England where he lived until he was 16.
+During his childhood in England, he developed his passion for observing Wildlife and the natural environment which later fuelled his art.
+Whilst living in England, at the age of 11 he began taking classes at the Wimbledon College of Arts in London.
+In 1949, at the age of 16, Hill moved back to Australia with his family.
+He transferred to National Gallery Art school where he was enrolled in for two years.
+Hill then transferred to the Royal Melbourne Institute of Technology (known at the time as the Melbourne Technical College) where he took classes until he began his hiatus from education.
+Hill was also a pioneer in the area of Turkey rearing.
+For three years, Hill lived on native Australian bushland around the Murrumbidgee River area, pausing his education to immerse himself in the Australian environment.
 After the three years of living in the bush, Hill returned to the Royal Melbourne Institute of Technology for another two years until he graduated.
-In this same year Hill began his permanent residence in America, setting up art studios in the states of Virginia and Washington D.C.
+In this same year, Hill began his permanent residence in America, setting up art studios in the states of Virginia and Washington D.C.

-Robin Hill was married to Australian Actress Betty Bobbitt in 1963, with whom he had a son Christopher Hill.
-In 1966 Hill and Bobbitt were divorced.
-Hill went on to marry Marcia née McGee, whom he met whilst exhibiting his paintings in Middleburg at the Sporting Gallery in 1971.
+Robin Hill was married in 1963 to Australian Actress Betty Bobbitt with whom he had a son Christopher Hill.
+In 1966, Hill and Bobbitt divorced.
+Hill went on to marry Marcia née McGee, whom he met in 1971 whilst exhibiting his paintings in Middleburg at the Sporting Gallery.

 Education

 Robin Hill attended the Wimbledon School of Art at age eleven during the 1940s, this being the first art education he undertook.
 Hill went on to study at the National Gallery Art school in Melbourne in 1949 taking painting classes, during which he won a student prize for a landscape artwork of demolished buildings in the suburb of Carlton, Victoria.
-After two years at the National Gallery Art school Hill was then enrolled at the Royal Melbourne Institute of Technology in Harold Freedman's ‘The Art of the Book’ four year book design course studying typography and illustration.
+After two years at the National Gallery Art School, Hill then attended Royal Melbourne Institute of Technology where he enrolled in Harold Freedman's ‘The Art of the Book’ four year book design course studying typography and illustration.
 During the final year of his education at the Royal Melbourne Institute of Technology, Hill was awarded with an illustration prize as well as a scholarship that funded his tuition.
 He graduated from the Royal Melbourne Institute of Technology with a diploma in book designing.